How early should I arrive for my flight?

 It can definitely be stressful when something personal gets left behind.
 Don't worry, we're here to help.

-The St. Louis Airport Police Department maintains a lost and found section.
-Inquiries may be made Monday thru Friday from 9:00am – 4:00pm, Central Time, at (314)890-1370.
-The TSA also recovers lost items.
-Call (314)595-0423 to inquire about lost items that may have been recovered by the STL TSA office.
-It is recommended that passengers with lost items contact the respective airlines as well
+- The St. Louis Airport Police Department maintains a lost and found section.
+Inquiries may be made Monday thru Friday from 9– 4 p.m., Central Time, at (314)890-1370.

 Where's the best place to park?
 How much does it cost to park?